ghc-proposals/ghc-proposals/README.rst

 We would also like to thank our former members:

 ======================  ====================================================  =================
-Full name               GitHub mention                                        Participation
+Full name               GitHub handle                                         Participation
 ======================  ====================================================  =================
 Ryan Newton             `@rrnewton <https://github.com/rrnewton>`_            2017/02 - 2018/09
 Roman Leshchinskiy      `@rleshchinskiy <https://github.com/rleshchinskiy>`_  2017/02 - 2018/11